 8. What automated decision taking does Citi carry out?

 8.1 All our decisions, including investor suitability, are conducted and/or checked by persons.
 We do not use fully automated decision-making in providing services to you.

 8.2 We process some personal data automatically in order to make certain assessments about you.
 This is known as profiling.
 We do this, for instance, to assess your investment maturity and objectives and your risk tolerance, and to assess your ability to repay any loans; to meet regulatory or for legal requirements, including for the prevention of crime and money laundering.

-8.3 Where we rely on profiling, we will seek your consent unless we have to do it in order to enter into, or to perform, a contract with you or where we are authorised by any applicable law to carry out this activity.
+8.3 Where we rely on profiling, we will seek your consent unless we must do it in order to enter into, or to perform, a contract with you or where we are authorised by any applicable law to carry out this activity.
 You have the right to request a person to re-assess any profiling in respect of loans, mortgages and other financial product applications.
 In the event we use any automated decision-making in our products, you will be entitled and given the option to opt-out in our product applications.

 8.4 For the automated or profiling activities you have the right to request a person to re-assess any decision.

 9. What are your rights in relation to personal information?

 9.1 You can ask us to: (a) provide you with a copy of your personal data; (b) correct your personal data; (c) erase or delete your personal data; (d) transfer your personal data to other organisations; and (e) restrict processing of your data.
-You can also object to some processing of your personal information, including in relation to direct marketing and where we process your information because this is in our legitimate interests (see Section 3.1(c)).
-These rights may be limited in some situations; for example, where we are required to process your personal information by law.
+You can also object to processing of your personal information, in particular where related to direct marketing or where we process your information on the basis of legitimate interests (see Section 3.1(c)) unless we have an overriding interest or a legal obligation.
+Upon receiving any request from you in relation to these rights we will take reasonable steps to verify your identity (or the identity and authority of your representative) prior to releasing any personal data.